Computer-Based Training has the PowerComputer-Based Training has the PowerComputer-Based Training has the PowerComputer-Based Training has the Power

 Computer-based trainings come in many formats and have the ability to teach just about anything.
 When considering implementing a CBT program for your facility, there are a variety of options for management to consider.
 Some opt for off-the-shelf courses covering fundamentals, while others choose partially- or fully-customized courses to meet the specific needs of their facility.
 Some want mini-courses that can be taken in short time segments, while others choose to stick with the more traditional hour-long training sessions.
 You can even modify the frequency of knowledge checks to best suit your needs.

 Fossil Consulting Services has been building computer-based trainings for clients for nearly a decade.
-Click HERE to try a demo CBT course built by FCS, which includes some common CBT features.

 Benefits of Computer-Based Training